SSWConsulting/SSW.Rules.Content/rules/follow-naming-conventions-for-tests-and-test-projects/rule.md

 ```

 ::: good
-Figure: Good Examples - Without looking at code, I know what the unit tests are trying to do
+Figure: Good Example - Without looking at code, it's clear what the unit tests are trying to do
 :::

 A list of other suggested conventions can be found here: [7 Popular Unit Test Naming Conventions](https://dzone.com/articles/7-popular-unit-test-naming).